 Every Wednesday by close of business, insights from each session will be shared on the Task Force’s website at stltaskforce.com and be made available to the general public.
 Insights will be informed by the Task Force’s multi-disciplinary approach, which serves to give members and the community the advantage of getting quickly up-to-speed on a variety of salient topics necessary for business recovery, sustainability, and growth.
 Armed with the information shared in these sessions, business owners will be informed to make strategic decisions and solve problems.

-To receive more information about the St. Louis Small Business Task Force, visit stltaskforce.com.
+Learn more about the St. Louis Small Business Task Force.
 If you are interested in learning more about opportunities to participate as an expert, please email email@example.com and a member of the Black Dress Circle team will be in touch.

 Visit our COVID-19 Resource Center for more news, tools and insights you need to know in these uncertain times.All Insights